Embrace proactive security with Zero Trust

 Learn more about defending endpoints and apps with Zero Trust, including product demonstrations from Microsoft.

 Jeremy explains how to apply Zero Trust principles to your network and infrastructure using Microsoft Azure.

 Protect data across your files and content - in transit, in use and wherever it resides - with the Zero Trust security model.

 Discover how customers are making Zero Trust a reality

 Microsoft has adopted a Zero Trust strategy to secure corporate and customer data.
 The implementation centers on strong user identity, device health verification, validation of app health, and least-privilege access to resources and services.

-Take the next steps in your organization’s end-to-end implementation with our Zero Trust Guidance Center docs for deployment, integration, and app development best practices.
+Take the next steps in your organization’s end-to-end implementation. with ourGo to the Zero Trust Guidance Center docs for deployment, integration, and app development documentation and best practices.